virtualmachinerydev/custom-web-script/README.md

 })();
 ```
 ![userscriptsafariinstallationfinalgiftrimmed-ezgif com-speed](https://github.com/user-attachments/assets/220a36f4-114c-45d5-8a29-091f1409a20b)
 4. That's it!
-You can now click Enter on your keyboard to move to the next question in multiple choice/gapped tasks.
+Just refresh the Upwego page, and now you can now click Enter on your keyboard to move to the next question in multiple choice/gapped tasks.

 # I don't want to use the script anymore:(
 ### Sure!
 If you're using Chrome, you can disable the script either by toggling it in the Tampermonkey dashboard: